-Our analysis included a review of 1,318 stops that resulted in 172 searches (13%), excluding searches incident to an arrest.
-We first reviewed documented justification for each stop and the search recovery rate.
+Overall, the Area under review identified a total of 1,048 stops that resulted in searches.
+We selected the three squads with the lowest recovery rates -3%, 14%, and 14%, respectively - for further review, to include the basis for the stops.
 OPD categorizes the basis for stops as: a) consensual encounters; b) reasonable suspicion; c) probable cause; d) traffic violation; or e) probation/parole.
-We found sufficient documented justification for 97% of the stops we reviewed, as compared with 99% finding in our assessment of data for Task 34.2 cited above.
+We found sufficient documented justification for 94% of the stops we reviewed, as compared with 100% finding in our assessment of data for Task 34.2 cited above.

+The three squads with the lowest recovery rates involved a total of 314 searches.
+Of the 314 searches, however, we were only able to evaluate 262 searches because 52 of the stops/searches did not include a readily available narrative report explaining the justification for the search.
 Regardless of the reason for the stop/encounter, officers must have additional articulable justification in order to conduct either a subsequent frisk or search - except in cases where the person stopped is on probation or parole.
-We found sufficient justification for the 85% of the searches; in 26 (15%), the searches were either not documented or insufficiently documented.
+We found sufficient justification for 96% of the 262 searches; however, we found that 13 of the 262 searches either were not documented or were insufficiently documented.